 So, plan well.
 Not only that, plan your day’s activities effectively.
 Learn good time management techniques.
 Stay organized.
 Organize your work in a way that it reduces clutter, makes finding everything you need easy and maximizes efficiency.
 In our IT language, find a framework that fits.

 It is hard to find the right person for a job at the right time.
 But let’s not let go of the pursuit.
 A dedicated team member can make all the difference.
 If you are one, well, keep up the good work.
-If you are looking for one, find someone positive, knowledgeable, skillful and with integrity.
+If you are looking for one, find someone positive, knowledgeable, skilful and with integrity.
 If you found one, treat them good.
 Also, give everyone a fair chance.
-If a new comer has a few things to catch up to- exercise patience, give them a benefit of doubt, mentor them and nurture them to become who they want to be.
-If you are that new comer, do not be afraid of work, every experience is better than none.
-Also let us all try to remember not to throw each other under the bus.
+If a newcomer has a few things to catch up to- exercise patience, give them a benefit of doubt, mentor them and nurture them to become who they want to be.
+If you are that newcomer, do not be afraid of work, every experience is better than none.
+Also, let us all try to remember not to throw each other under the bus.
 It will get us nowhere.
 One more thing- onsite, offshore teams- please, try to complement each other and not compete with each other.
 Respect time and space.

-Since all IT projects rely on team work having a consistent process is key for a successful outcome.
+Since all IT projects rely on teamwork having a consistent process is key for a successful outcome.
 Invest some time to create a process.
 Put it to use.
 Evaluate to see the results.
 Observe over time and collect statistics.
 Modify it, if needed to suit your needs better.
-In other words, create process and work towards their maturity for 100% guaranteed results.
+In other words, create the process and work towards their maturity for 100% guaranteed results.

 So, with the right plan, right people and the right process- there will be nothing but “Green” in our way.